This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 1½-inch thick bone-in pork chops | 25 minutes or until internally 145°F |

-How to Store and Reheat Pork Chops
+How to Store Pork Chops

 To store smothered pork chops for an extended period, you can freeze them.
 Place the chops and gravy in an airtight container or a freezer-safe bag, ensuring there’s no excess air inside to minimize freezer burn.
 Label the container with the date.

-Reheating Smothered Pork Chops in Gravy:
+Reheating Smothered Pork Chops in Gravy

 - Thawing: If the smothered pork chops are frozen, it’s best to thaw them in the refrigerator overnight.
 Slow thawing ensures even reheating and prevents the meat from becoming overcooked or dry.